 Marketing Management expands student knowledge of basic marketing principles by merging the theoretical foundations of the discipline with actual business situations presented in a case study format, thus providing insight into complex marketing issues.
 The course will help develop students' decision-making skills by focusing on the major decisions that marketing managers and top management face in their efforts to integrate organizational capabilities and resources with marketplace needs and opportunities.
-Students learn how to write a marketing plan and practice making strategic and day-to-day decisions within a complex, competitive business environment with simulation games.
-Offered fall semester

-Prerequisite: BUS 233 or 234 Operations & Information Systems and BUS 235 or 236 Management and BUS 239 or 240 Marketing and FIN 237 or 238 Corporation Finance.
-Limited to juniors or seniors Meets general academic requirement W when offered as 346.
+Students will work in teams to develop a marketing plan for existing and hypothetical organizations.
+Offered fall semester Prerequisite: BUS 233 or 234 Operations & Information Systems and BUS 235 or 236 Management and BUS 239 or 240 Marketing and FIN 237 or 238 Corporation Finance.
+Limited to juniors and seniors.
+Meets general academic requirement W when offered as 346.